gibr098/NFVI-Simulator/README.md

 # NFVI Simulator
 Parameters for running a NFVI with a Point of Presence can be set in the NFVI.config file.
-Running App.java will build an NFVI with the desired configuration
+Running App.java will build an NFVI with the desired configuration and will run the simulation:
+It consists in simulating the arriving and the management of random-service requests to be instantiated into the NFVI.

 ### Working on:
 1. Multiplicity constraints(done)
 2. Resources allocation/de-allocation constraints(done)
 3. Construction validity controls
-4. Functional part: Time slotted service requests
+4. Functional part: Time slotted service requests (in progress)
 5. Output a log containing simulation info